lucid-kv/lucid/README.md

 ## Contribute to Lucid

 See [CONTRIBUTING.md](CONTRIBUTING.md) for best practices and instructions on setting up your development environment to work on Lucid.

+## Other Points

+You can review Lucid on G2.com [here](https://www.g2.com/products/lucid-kv-lucid/reviews).